Hardly a week goes by that I don't get email from somebody looking for information about Native Americans in their family

 Here is a directory of tribal addresses

 (There are a few exceptions, having to do with missing records, a crime committed, or certain old laws removing

 a native woman's tribal status if she marries a white man in some parts of Canada, though I believe those laws

 great grandmother named Mary--they will only be able to help you if your immediate relative was an enrolled

 tribal member.
-If you are interested in the genealogy of your more distant ancestors, please see our
+If you are interested in the Indian heritage of your more distant ancestors, please see our

 Native American Heritage section below.

 If you're not sure which tribe your parent or grandparent belonged to, only that he was "Ojibway" or

 more success asking the Sisseton Sioux in North Dakota about a Santee Sioux man from Minnesota than you

 would wandering around Fargo asking about some white man in Minneapolis.
 You need to try and figure out

 the specific place he used to live, or even the names of some landmarks around there.
 Failing that, you can at least

 maps on this page